Nonkululeko-Ma/FitnessTracker/SPECIFICATION.md

 - Scalability – Should handle multiple projects and users.
 - Security – Role-based access control and authentication.
 - Availability – Hosted on cloud servers for high uptime.
 - Usability – Simple and intuitive UI.

+## Stakeholder Analysis

+For a detailed analysis of the system's stakeholders, their concerns, and success metrics, see:

+ STAKEHOLDERS.md](STAKEHOLDERS.md

+# System Requirements

+For a comprehensive list of functional and non-functional requirements, refer to the System Requirements Document:

+ System Requirements Documents.md (SRD.md)